-- 1. Write clear, complete, and polite three-paragraph business e-mails and memos that are correctly formatted and include all genre parts (e.g., To, From, Date, Subject lines, salutation, and complimentary close). - 2.
-Write clear, complete, and polite three-paragraph business letters that are correctly formatted and include all genre parts (e.g. heading, dateline, inside address, salutation, complimentary close, enclosure, copy notation). - 3.
-Demonstrate understanding of the "you attitude" by applying it to written business communications. - 4.
-Apply the "Four A's" Attention, Appeal, Application, Action to create effective sales letters. - 5.
-Organize messages effectively by applying the direct pattern to good news and the indirect pattern to bad news. - 6.
-Compose brief, accurate, correctly paraphrased summaries of business articles. - 7.
-Write clear, complete, chronologically organized sets of instructions. - 8.
-Compose clear, complete proposals and short reports that adhere to principles of persuasion.
+- 1. write clear, complete, and polite three-paragraph business e-mails and memos that are correctly formatted and include all genre parts (e.g., To, From, Date, Subject lines, salutation, and complimentary close). - 2. write clear, complete, and polite three-paragraph business letters that are correctly formatted and include all genre parts (e.g. heading, dateline, inside address, salutation, complimentary close, enclosure, copy notation). - 3. demonstrate understanding of the "you attitude" by applying it to written business communications. - 4. apply the "Four A's" Attention, Appleal, Application, Action to create effective sales letters. - 5. organize messages effectively by applying the direct pattern to good news and the indirect pattern to bad news. - 6. compose brief, accurate, correctly paraphrased summaries of business articles. - 7. write clear, complete, chronologically organized sets of instructions. - 8. compose clear, complete proposals and short reports that adhere to principles of persuasion.

-Professional English: Professional English for Marketing Course English for Academic Purposes: TOEFL IBT Preparation Course
+Professional English: Professional English for Marketing Course

-- 9. Create clear, correctly documented graphic aids (e.g., tables, charts, pictograms). - 10.
-Create a website that applies target principles of design, content, and navigation. - 11.
-Identify cultural differences that commonly cause problems in written cross-cultural communications and ways to overcome them. - 12.
-Apply principles of English grammar, mechanics, and usage when writing, editing, and revising. - 1.
-Apply the four Ps and/or other target marketing strategies to develop a brand. - 2.
-Use the AOSTC stages to develop a marketing plan. - 3.
-Define and correctly pronounce key course vocabulary. - 4.
-Develop a marketing strategy based on primary and/or secondary research into the market environment. - 5.
-Collaborate and contribute equally in teams of two or more to brainstorm and develop new products and/or marketing plans. - 6.
-Use key vocabulary correctly to present new product ideas (pitches) and/or research results. - 7.
-Use key vocabulary and concepts correctly to develop a brand platform and/or brand values. - 3.
-Research and/or analyze factors that contribute to the marketing budget. - 9.
-Demonstrate understanding of when to use crisis communication and/or rebranding. - 10.
-Develop a media strategy as part of a marketing plan that appeals to a target audience or demographic. - 11.
-Demonstrate effective body language (e.g., eye contact, posture, gesture) when making presentations. - 12.
-Apply principles of English grammar, mechanics, and usage when speaking and writing. - 1.
-Demonstrate understanding of TOEFL-type reading passages by correctly answering comprehension, inference, author's opinion, and sentence restatement questions about them. - 2.
-Define words in TOEFL-type reading passages by using context clues. - Show comprehension of text development in TOEFL-type reading and listening passages by correctly answering questions about author's purpose and methods. - 4.
-Identify referents for targeted words and phrases in TOEFL-type reading passages. - 5.
-Summarize TOEFL-type reading and listening passages by identifying key main ideas in them. - 6.
-Use charts to classify information in TOEFL-type reading and listening passages. - 7.
-Identify the main topic, main purpose, and key details of TOEFL-type listening passages. - Identify a speaker's attitude or meaning after listening to a TOEFL-type listening passage. - 9.
-Take notes on TOEFL-type readings and lectures, and use the notes to answer sequencing questions, address integrated speaking prompts, and /or write TOEFL-type integrated responses. - 10.
-Deliver personal-preference and paired-choice oral responses that fulfill the requirements of TOEFL rubric and time limits. - 11.
-Write TOEFL-type integrated and independent responses that meet the requirements of TOEFL rubric and time limits.
+- 9. create clear, correctly documented graphic aids (e.g., tables, charts, pictograms). - 10. create a website that applies target principles of design, content, and navigation. - 11. identify cultural differences that commonly cause problems in written cross-cultural communications and ways to overcome them. - 12. apply principles of English grammar, mechanics, and usage when writing, editing, and revising. - 1. apply the four Ps and/or other target marketing strategies to develop a brand. - 2. use the AOSTC stages to develop a marketing plan. - 3. define and correctly pronounce key course vocabulary. - 4. develop a marketing strategy based on primary and/or secondary research into the market environment. - 5. collaborate and contribute equally in teams of two or more to brainstorm and develop new products and/or marketing plans. - 6. use key vocabulary correctly to present new product ideas (pitches) and/or research results. - 7. use key vocabulary and concepts correctly to develop a brand platform and/or brand values. - 8. research and/or analyze factors that contribute to the marketing budget. - 9. demonstrate understanding of when to use crisis communication and/or rebranding. - 10. develop a media strategy as part of a marketing plan that appeals to a target audience or demographic. - 11. demonstrate effective body language (e.g., eye contact, posture, gesture) when making presentations. - 12. apply principles of English grammar, mechanics, and usage when speaking and writing.